rodgomesc/AVELL-G1513-FOX-7-TONG-FANG-GI5CN5E-HACKINTOSH/README.md

 ## Wireless and stuff

 There's a very big chance your wireless card isn't supported (if you have an 9560AC like me, you're out of luck).
 But, you should be able to grab a very cheap USB adapter and use it with your Mac, just install the appropriate drivers.
 In my case, I'm using one that uses the "Realtek 8188" chipset and the following drivers: https://github.com/chris1111/Wireless-USB-Adapter

+### Experimental workaround for Intel Wireless

+If you're feeling luck, you can try running the `wireless-setup.sh` (run it as sudo!) contained on your EFI root.
+It will customize a build of [AppleIntelWiFi](https://github.com/AppleIntelWifi/adapter) so that your network is connected properly.
+It's not a 100% thing, but an alternative to buying a new adapter.

+This alternative is currently WIP and is not 100% implemented, **crashes may and will happen**.

 ## Keyboard Layouts